razoumov/publish/02-task-parallelism.md

 Recall out code `exercise2.chpl` in which we broke the 1D array with 1e9 elements into `numtasks=12` blocks, and each task was processing elements `start..finish`.
 Now we'll do exactly the same in 2D.
-First, let's write a quick serial code to test the indices:
+First, let's write a quick serial code `test.chpl` to test the indices:

 ~~~
 config const rows = 100, cols = 100;   // number of rows and columns in our matrix